-The health and well-being of rural America is at the forefront of a new partnership between Campbell University and the Robert Wood Johnson Foundation (RWJF), the nation’s largest public health funder.
+The health and well-being of rural America is at the forefront of a new program at Campbell University supported in part by the Robert Wood Johnson Foundation (RWJF), the nation’s largest funder solely dedicated to health.

 RWJF awarded Campbell a grant to fund an 18-month national exploration — the Rural Philanthropic Analysis — designed to create, identify and enhance new ideas and insights to improve the practice and impact of charitable organizations when it comes to supporting healthy, equitable rural communities.

 The nature of the grant ties in well with the development mission of Campbell University, according to Vice President for Institutional Advancement Britt Davis, also a co-director of the project.

 “Thousands of Campbell alumni and friends have invested in our programs in medicine, physical therapy, nursing, pharmacy, public health and other health sciences,” Davis said.
 “We see this innovative grant jointly supporting the missions of RWJF and Campbell to better serve individuals and families in medically underserved rural communities.”

 The lead project director is Allen Smart, former senior vice president and interim president of the North Carolina-based Kate B. Reynolds Trust, one of the leading rural strategic funders in the South.
 Smart said that while there are many great examples around the country of funders working with rural communities to improve health outcomes, many of them aren’t well known regionally or nationally.
 Companies and organizations that are willing to invest aren’t always aware of the specific strategies for supporting long-term change.